top of page

 Seville

-A great mid size city if you want less hustle and bustle then Madrid or Barcelona.
+A great mid size city (about 700K people) if you want less hustle and bustle then Madrid or Barcelona.
 But, there will be crowds because the place is great for exploring architecture, especially if you are interested in Moorish history.

 Plaza de España